nina-mizrahi/rnn-human-learning-thesis/README.md

 ---

 ## 📁 Repository Contents
+> 📌 All notebooks were originally developed in a single file and later split into modular parts for ease of navigation.
+For best results, follow the order listed below.
 - `Player_Gameplay_Data_Preprocessing.ipynb`: Processes raw user action sequences and generates board state/action datasets.
 - `Control_Models.ipynb`: Implements and evaluates linear and nonlinear dense control models.
 - `RNNs.ipynb`: Builds 3 RNN architectures with varying LSTM layers to model sequential dependencies.
 Includes custom masked loss and accuracy functions